 I love the spirit of the Olympics.
 What inspires me even more than the games themselves are the stories behind each athlete.
 A mountain of obstacles blocks their dream, and they find themselves stuck in deep valleys of pain, injuries and discouragement.
 Yet in the slogging through the valleys a burning desire for gold remains.
 Continue reading “Three takeaways from the Olympics”

 Periodically, I want to present people who are following Jesus but take a path different from mine or yours.
 This week I sat down with Kyla Conlee, a woman of guts and grit, to delve deeper into the epidemic problem of sex trafficking here in the United States.
 Warning: Because of the nature of the subject this post includes the honest and brutal realities of working on the front line of sex trafficking.
-Continue reading “The Collateral Devastation from Sex Trafficking”
+Continue reading “Looking firsthand into the world of sex trafficking”

 Christmas dinner was finished and the presents unwrapped.
 My grandmother entered the room carrying a birthday cake with one candle flicking on top.
 She asked the family gathering of fourteen, “Whose birthday are we celebrating?”
 Continue reading “Recapturing the Wonder of Christmas”